MichaelHinrichs/graphite-docker-action/README.md

 # Graphite Container Action

-A GtiHub action for spins up [Graphite Container](https://hub.docker.com/r/graphiteapp/graphite-statsd).
+A GitHub action for spins up [Graphite Container](https://hub.docker.com/r/graphiteapp/graphite-statsd).

 Graphite & Statsd can be complex to setup.
 This action will have you running & collecting stats in just a few minutes.
 - All Graphite related processes are run as daemons & monitored with runit.